iam-riyaz/assignment_cuvette/README.md

 **Features**

-User car register with their details (ex. name,email,phone,password ) User will receive an OTP to their provided email/phone After verifying the OTP User will register to Database -
+-User car register with their details (ex. name,email,phone,password ) -User will receive an OTP to their provided email/phone -After verifying the OTP User will register to Database